fallen-icarus/cardano-loans/README.md

 ### On-Chain Emergent Credit History
 Beacon Tokens can be used as "DID-like" identifiers that attest the (current and past) borrowing history of their associated address.
 The Borrowers' Credit History naturally emerges thanks to the unique properties of fully paid loans and defaulted loans:
 - When a loan is fully paid off, the BorrowerID must be burned in isolation - no other tokens can be minted or burned in the same Tx.
 Therefore, the number of unique tokens minted/burned will always be **1**.
-- When a loan is defaulted on, the BorrowerID must be burned with the Active beacon and the LenderID - no other tokens can be minted or burned in the Tx.
-Therefore, the number of unique tokens minted/burned will always be **3**.
+- When a loan is defaulted on, the BorrowerID must be burned with at least an Active beacon and the LoanIDs.
+Therefore, the number of unique tokens minted/burned will always be **> 1**.

 Using an off-chain API, it is easy to query whether a loan was repaid in full or defaulted on.
 Although the contract logic treats all "defaulted" loans identically, it may be the case that the loan was almost completely repaid.
 How much of a defaulted loan was repaid is easily queryable, so the mere fact of a default is **not** a binary indicator of a borrower's credit-worthiness.
 Lenders and/or third-party rating agencies can use this history (possibly in combination with other factors, such as an associated DID) to determine the credit-worthiness of a borrower.
 All current and past loan conditions are visible to the third-party.